Dismissal for simple, serious or serious misconduct: what consequences for the employee?

 The gross negligence meets the following 2 criteria:

-- This is a particularly serious fault, revealing intent to harm the employer
+• Lack of a particular gravity, revealing intent to harm the employer

 In practice, gross negligence may be accepted in the following cases: